-Taylor and her partner Tim, are both graduates of OnTESOL’s 140-hour TESOL Certificate Course with Teaching English to Young Learners specialist.
+Taylor and her partner Tim, completed the 120-hour Advanced TESOL Certificate Course and the 20-hour Teaching English to Young Learners specialist.
 They are both teaching English in Taiwan with KNS Institute.

 Life in Taiwan

 ESL teachers in Taiwan enjoy a great quality of life.
 With the pay you receive you can live a very comfortable lifestyle while still saving money.
 The standard of living is extremely high for ESL teachers.
 We are paid significantly more than the Chinese staff at our school and work fewer hours.
 You can afford to live in an apartment that you could never afford in North America.